mobileben/cpprestsdk-wiki/Make-a-contribution-and-report-issues.md

 ### Report bugs and request features

-Issues and feature requests are submitted through the project's [Issues Tracker](http://casablanca.codeplex.com/WorkItem/Create) section on CodePlex.
+Issues and feature requests are submitted through the project's [issue tracker](../issues) section on CodePlex.
 Please use the following guidelines when you submit issues and feature requests:

 *   Make sure the issue is not already reported by searching through the list of issues
 *   Provide a detailed description of the issue including the following information: